adimayer/Evo_growth/README.md

 To run the simulation / replicate the results.
 1.  load all file into the project directory.
 2. Set parameters in q_set_para_initial() in the file setup_functions.jl.
-3. Run the program  Run_learning.jl to observe the evolution of the the decsion rule and the associated savings rates / capital levels.
-The final set of descion rule parameters is saved for step #4.
+3. Run the program  Run_learning.jl to observe the evolution of the decision rule and the associated savings rates / capital levels.
+The final set of decision rule parameters is saved for step #4.
 4. Run the program  Run_simulation.jl to simulate one generation with the parameters obtained previously.